VEGAN KITCHEN – Dandelion HONEY & TOFFEE – LOCK DOWN SPECIAL

 Coconut Sugar – What is and where does it come from ? it is made using a natural 2-step process: A cut is made on the flower of the coconut palm and the liquid sap is collected into containers.
 Then the sap is placed under heat until most of the water has evaporated leaving a brown and granulated product.
 Its color is similar to that of raw sugar, but the particle size is typically smaller or more variable.
 Coconut sugar is the dehydrated sap of the coconut palm.

 Using Coconut sugar looses that golden Bee Honey colour and gives a very dark treacle colour to the flower honey.
-In the end its all down to personal taste, if you ate someone who eats branded sweets such as Nestle , Cadbury’s, sugar syrups or shop bought desserts etc then amazingly the amount of white sugar used in the recipe is nothing more than these branded products.
+In the end its all down to personal taste, if you are someone who eats branded sweets such as Nestle , Cadbury’s, sugar syrups or shop bought desserts etc then amazingly the amount of white sugar used in the recipe is nothing more than these branded products.
 If you, like us don’t buy into branded junk food then use a fruit sugar or even fruit pectin’s etc and take some of the “load” off the final product though regardless of all that remember that whether it is unethical Bee Honey or the ethical other alternatives, such as Syrup, Coconut sugar, whatever !!! it is ALL still Sugar people no matter what option you take.!!!

 Want to know more about types of sugar ?